fbpx

 Note that driving is done on the right hand of the road.

-Since Romania is a member of the European Union, most visitors can stay here without a visa for up to 90 days.
-If you are traveling from another EU nation, you can enter without a visa and remain as long as you like.
+So, Romania is a member of the European Union and allows most visitors to stay without a visa for up to 90 days.
+Traveling from another EU country, you can enter without a visa and stay as long as you like.

-Autumn is the ideal season to travel to Romania because the temperatures are still moderate and the evenings are cool and pleasant.
-Fall is a more affordable time of year, and the country normally looks stunning as all the trees change color.
+At this point, autumn is perfect for traveling to Romania with moderate temperatures and enjoyable cool evenings.
+Even more, fall is a more affordable time of year, and the country normally looks stunning as all the trees change color.
 The beginning of October is quite rainy, but it is still tolerable.

-Romanian traditions, customs, and celebrations are very important throughout the winter.
-Since everyone normally reserves lodging in the mountains for the winter holidays, December will be an expensive month to travel in.
+As can be seen, Romanian traditions, customs, and celebrations are very important throughout the winter.
+Since mountain lodging is typically booked for winter holidays, December tends to be an expensive month for travel.